-The 2013 Chrysler Town & Country is powered by a 3.6-liter V6 engine that makes 283 horsepower.
-The engine is paired with a six-speed automatic transmission .
-Fuel economy is an EPA-estimated 17 mpg in the city and 25 on the highway.
-That's lower than class leaders.
+The 2014 Chrysler Town & Country is powered by a 283-horsepower, 3.6-liter V6 engine, which is mated to a six-speed automatic transmission and front-wheel drive.
+Fuel economy is an EPA-estimated 17/25 mpg city/highway, which is below-average for the class.

 Handling and Braking

 Some reviewers write that the Chrysler Town & Country has a smooth ride, but others mention that bumps transmit into the cabin, sometimes with a jolt.
 One test driver mentions that the steering effort is heavier than he would expect in a family vehicle.

 - "We're not overly impressed with the ride quality, either.
 Compared with the competition, the Chrysler's ride isn't as composed or refined on rough roads.
 Finally, some drivers may find the steering effort on the heavy side, which is a bit incongruous in a family hauler." -- Edmunds

 - "With the standard suspension, Town & Country rides quite smoothly.
 Naturally, large pavement breaks find their way into the cabin.
 Some impacts can seem harsh, but those incidents are very rare." -- Consumer Guide (2013)

 - "Chrysler redesigned the suspension, too.
 The changes may not make it an autocross champion, but it does help give it a very stable ride." -- Detroit Free Press (2011)

 - View the best prices for the 2014 Chrysler Town & Country

 - Calculate monthly payment and apply for a loan